 “224” by Cluster on Steps (Written by Erik Bosio)

 The inventive and wild world of Cluster’s “224” takes you on a listening journey from slow and methodical to outright techno.
 Based on Emily Dickinson’s 224th poem, Bosio’s musical setting brilliantly captures the essence of playing coy before a beloved.

 “Gimme A Reason” by Vocal Rush on 11 (Written by Barbara DeVeaux Griffith)

 High school a cappella certainly has upped its game over the last 10 years, and one of the defining original songs stems from Lisa Forkish’s vocal group, Vocal Rush.
 The hip-hop beat mixed with smooth R&B vocals makes you almost believe this can’t possibly be a high school group on the recording, but it is.
 The song was also featured on several compilations, including BOHSA and WACA.

 “Here We Go” by MICappella on Here We Go (Written by Peter Huang)

 The debut single from MICappella after they placed second on "The Sing-Off: China."
 The reason this song tops this week’s list is the fact that this song, with its shiny vocals and four-to-the-floor beats, could easily be played on the radio alongside Pentatonix.
 It’s an a cappella original that works in both the a cappella world and the real world.

-- 2020 Barbershop Harmony Society International Convention Has Been Canceled
+- How to Watch: 2022 REBROADCAST: Barbershop Harmony Society International Convention